Is Cravendale Milk Good or Bad for You?

 That said, keep in mind that cow milk is a common allergen, so to exclude any potential dairy allergies, it’s best to contact your physician about cow milk consumption during pregnancy and strive towards safe and controlled use.

-Is Cravendale milk good for babies?
+Is Cravendale Milk Good for Babies?

 Many nursing mothers opt for Cravendale milk as a safe transition from breast milk to dairy.
 Due to its prolonged freshness, rich ‘milky’ taste and safe production, Cravendale is a favourite among toddlers that are switching to cow’s milk.